 Ah, the eternal question – single or double?
 Many discussions have escalated into debates over this very question; however, it’s all down to your personal preference.
 Both single and double monk straps add versatility to your wardrobe.
 The single monk strap is understated and has a cleaner silhouette, making it well suited for business and formal attire.
 Meanwhile, the double monk strap provides the perfect opportunity to show some personality.
 Their edgier appearance works well for casual and business casual occasions, as well as weddings and parties.

 Monk Straps With a Suit

 The quintessential sartorial accompaniment to the monk strap shoe is a well-tailored suit.
-Similarly to other dress shoes, black and brown monk straps are the best colors for pairing with suits.
+Similar to other dress shoes, black and brown monk straps are the best colors for pairing with suits.
 When you’re styling a black suit, stick to black single monk strap shoes for a formal look.
 However, other suiting shades such as grey, navy, charcoal, and beige can be enhanced by a pair of brown double monk straps.
-Alternatively, opt for a hue like forest green or oxblood, or try different buckles for a unique twist.
+Alternatively, opt for a hue like a forest green or oxblood, or try different buckles for a unique twist.

 Monk Straps With Jeans